Anders Zorn Biography | Oil Paintings

 2-18-1860 Mora, SWE – 8-22-1920 Mora, SWEBack to Artist IndexView Artists Paintings

-Anders Zorn spent the winter of 1887-88 in St Ives in Cornwall.
-This was an artistic turning point for Zorn.
-He began to paint in oils and the second oil painting he made, A Fisherman in St Ives, was a definite success.
-It was exhibited in the Paris Salon in 1888 and bought by the French state.
-In the spring of 1888, the Zorns settled in Paris, which became their home for eight years.
-This period coincided with some of the high points of his artistry.
-From 1889 to 1894 he produced a number of works which earned him a prominent position in the Parisian art world.
-This position was confirmed during the Paris World Fair in 1889.
-The 29-year-old Zorn was awarded the French Legion of Honor and was asked to paint his self portrait for the Uffizi Gallery in Florence.
+Anders Zorn spent the winter of 1887-88 in St Ives in Cornwall, England, and this was a creative defining moment for Zorn.
+He started to paint in oils instead of watercolor and the second oil painting he made, A Fisherman in St Ives, was an unequivocal success, it was displayed at the Paris Salon in 1888 and purchased by the French government.
+After the success at the Salon, the Zorns moved to Paris, which became their home for eight years.
+During this period in Paris, he produced many works which earned him an esteemed position in the Parisian art world.
+During the 1889 Paris World Fair, the twenty-nine-year-old Zorn was awarded the French Legion of Honor and was approached by the Uffizi Gallery in Florence to paint his self-portrait for their gallery.

-In 1893, Anders Zorn was chosen as the superintendent of the Swedish art exhibition and traveled to the States.
-This first trip to the United States was also of great importance for his art, he would make a total of six more trips.
-His subjects included three American Presidents, Grover Cleveland in 1899, as well as his wife, along with William H. Taft and Theodore Roosevelt.
-One of the benefits of the presidential portraits was the number of commissions that Zorn received afterward in the USA.
+In 1893, Anders Leonard Zorn was chosen as the director of the Swedish art exhibition and traveled to the United States for the first of six trips he would make and be of great importance for exposing his art in a new art market.
+His painted three American Presidents, Grover Cleveland, William H. Taft and Theodore Roosevelt.
+These prestigious presidential portraits led to many painting commissions that Zorn did in the USA.

-In 1896 the Anders Zorn decided to move home to Sweden.
-The move to Mora from Paris also resulted in a change of motif for Zorn.
-He did many paintings illustrating Mora and its residents.
-The oil portrait commissions took a lot of his artistic energy.
-He was internationally famous as one of the best genre and portrait painters in Europe at the end of the 19th century.
+In 1896 the Anders Zorn decided to return to his hometown of Mora in Sweden.
+The move to Mora from Paris also resulted in a change of style for Zorn.
+He began to paint Mora and its colorful residents and reduced his output of oil portrait commissions which took a lot of his artistic energy.
+He was internationally famous as one of the best genre, nude and portrait painters in Europe at the end of the nineteenth century.

 Art Movement: Realism

-Traveled: England, france, the Balkans, Spain, Italy, USA
+He Traveled To England, France, the Balkans, Egypt, Spain, Italy, USA